 - Ecological information (optional)

 - Transport information (optional)

-Each country as its own labelling regulations and Canada is not an exception.
-Indeed, we can find few specificities to the Canadian cosmetic product labelling.
+Each country as its own labeling regulations and Canada is not an exception.
+Indeed, we can find few specificities to the Canadian cosmetic product labeling.

 Product labeling should be compliant with the Consumer Packaging and Labelling Act and the Cosmetic Regulations under the Food and Drugs Act.
 Except for INCI ingredient names, all labels must be written in English and French and clearly legible during the entire product life.